cloudfoundry/diego-design-notes/migrating-to-diego.md

 Currently Diego supports a port-based health check (like the DEAs).
 However, Diego's health check is completely generic (Diego simply runs a process in the container periodically - if the process exits succesfully the application is considered healthy).
 There are plans to support URL-based health checks.
 We can also support launching arbitrary binaries to allow users to perform custom health checks.

 Applications that do not listen on a port will need to disable the health check.
-THis is described [above](#running-applications-without-routes).
+This is described [above](#running-applications-without-routes).

 ### Behavior of Crashing Applications